MarlonSomwaru/Portfolio/README.md

 # Data Science Portfolio
-This repository contains the projects that I am currently working, as well as those that I have completed.
+This repository contains the projects that I am currently working on, as well as those that I have completed.
 Some of the projects have also been published on [Medium](https://medium.com/@marlon.somwaru).
 Links to the can also be found on my [website](http://marlonsomwaru.com/).